influxdata/telegraf/plugins/inputs/mesos/README.md

   # ]
   ## Include mesos tasks statistics, default is false
   # slave_tasks = true
+  ## Should tags in slave task metrics be normalized?
+This will remove UUIDs from
+  ## task_id tag so we don't generate milions of series in InfluxDB, default is false
+  # slave_tasks_normalize = true
 ```

 By default this plugin is not configured to gather metrics from mesos.
 Since a mesos cluster can be deployed in numerous ways it does not provide any default